klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 Slingshot network switches.
 HPE Cray has a tradition of developing their own interconnect for very large systems.
 As in previous generations, a lot of attention went to adaptive routing and congestion control.
+In a recent [paper](https://arxiv.org/pdf/2408.14090), a comparison was made between networks in 3 very large European supercomputers.
+One of the outcomes of this paper is that the Slingshot network, when compared to traditional Infiniband (LEONARDO) approach provided a slightly worse "best" and "average" cases, but a better performing "worst" case.
+And the reason why this is important is that in a HPC large job (which are the real reasons why HPC systems are built), at a synchronization point (be it a barrier or a collective operation) you need to wait for the last process to join the operation, so what really matters is the "worst" case time.

-There are basically two versions of it.
+There are basically two versions of Slingshot.
 The early version was named Slingshot 10, ran at 100 Gb/s per direction and did not yet have all features.
 It was used on the initial deployment of LUMI-C compute nodes but has since been upgraded to the full version.
 The full version with all features is called Slingshot 11.
 It supports a bandwidth of 200 Gb/s